alexirpan/alexirpan.github.io/_posts/2024-11-17-late-o1-thoughts.markdown

 <div class="centered">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/eaAonE58sLU?si=2vzeWHTZ3xWRRVx0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<p>(It is uniquely dangerous to link an hour long research talk in the middle of a blog post, because you may watch it instead of reading the rest.
-It is good though, and desrves a link.
+<p>(It is uniquely dangerous to link an hour-long research talk in the middle of a blog post, because you may watch it instead of reading the post.
+It is good though.
 Do me a favor, watch it later?)</p>
 </div>

 In this talk, Noam mentions an old paper on [Scaling Laws in Board Games](https://arxiv.org/abs/2104.03113).
 This paper was from a hobbyist (Andy Jones), studying scaling laws in toy environments.
 I remember reading this paper when it came out, and I liked it.
 I then proceeded to not *fully* roll out the implications.
 Which I suppose is part of why I'm talking about o1 rather than building o1.

-> I think looking back, it's really easy now to say, like, well, why didn't people work on planning
-> in poker before?
-I mean, clearly, it was such a huge win.
-And I think it's really hard to put yourself in the mindset of - everything's obvious in retrospect.
+> I think it's really hard to put yourself in the mindset of - everything's obvious in retrospect.
 But at the time, it was not obvious this would work so well.

-(Noam on why it took so long for computers to beat human pros at Texas Hold'Em) {: .centered }
+(Noam on computer poker, and other planning-based methods.)
+{: .centered }

 Among other results, the board games scaling law paper found a log-linear trade-off between train time compute and